jdoerfert/llvm-project/llvm/docs/LangRef.rst

     the behavior is undefined.

 ``dereferenceable(<n>)``
-    This indicates that the parameter or return pointer is dereferenceable.
-This attribute may only be applied to pointer typed parameters.
-A pointer that is dereferenceable can be loaded from speculatively without a risk of trapping.
+    This indicates that the annotated value, e.g., a parameter or return value, is dereferenceable *at its definition*, which would be the beginning of the function entry or the call site for annotated parameters and return values respectively.
+This attribute may only be applied to values with pointer type.
+A pointer that is known to be dereferenceable can be loaded from speculatively without a risk of trapping.
 The number of bytes known to be dereferenceable must be provided in parentheses.
 It is legal for the number of bytes to be less than the size of the pointee type.
+If, at runtime, the annotated pointer is not dereferenceable, the behavior is undefined.
 The ``nonnull`` attribute does not imply dereferenceability (consider a pointer to one element past the end of an array), however ``dereferenceable(<n>)`` does imply ``nonnull`` in ``addrspace(0)`` (which is the default address space).
+The dereferenceability property provided through this argument is tied to the definition because it can be lost, e.g., via a call to ``free``.
+Use ``dereferenceable_globally(<n>)`` for pointer values that cannot be deallocated.

 ``dereferenceable_or_null(<n>)``
     This indicates that the parameter or return value isn't both